 These guys are real purists.
 They use nothing but 100% organic bamboo.
 And they donate a portion of their profits to UNICEF for children.
 So there’s a lot to love about these towels.
-Maybe they’re not as thick and fluffy as some of the bamboo-cotton blended towels, but the light weight and silky softness makes them ideal for babies and children.
+Maybe they’re not as thick and fluffy as some of the bamboo-cotton blended towels, but their light weight and silky softness make them ideal for babies and children.

-This company sprouted up out of nowhere about five years ago and dominated the internet virtually overnight.
-Their online presence makes them impossible to ignore, but they also deliver a very high quality product.
+This company sprouted up out of nowhere about ten years ago and dominated the internet virtually overnight.
+Cariloha’s online presence makes them impossible to ignore, but they also deliver a very high-quality product.

-Another excellent line of luxuriously soft towels made from a blend of 65% Turkish cotton and 35% bamboo.
-Chakir towels are comparable to Daisy House and Cariloha in price and quality, remarkably soft, thick, fluffy and absorbent.
+Here’s another excellent line of luxuriously soft towels made from a blend of 65% Turkish cotton and 35% bamboo.
+Chakir bamboo towels are comparable to Daisy House and Cariloha in price and quality, remarkably soft, thick, fluffy and absorbent.
 They are also available in several colors.

-UPDATE: Last we checked, these towels were sold out on Amazon, and it was not known when they would be available again.
-Seems that these towels are just too hot to keep in stock.
+UPDATE: We’ve occasionally seen these towels sold out on Amazon, but as of fall 2021, they were back in stock.
+Seems that these towels sell out quickly, so move fast!
 Visit Amazon to check on current pricing and availability.

 This company offers a luxurious 3-piece set of 100% bamboo bath towels, with all the fabulous qualities of softness and absorbency that make bamboo towels such a wonderful choice.
 The woven jacquard pattern adds an extra touch of elegance.
 Brooklyn Bamboo also carries a variety of bamboo towel sets for babies.

 Keep in mind, with the 100% bamboo, these towels are not going to be as thick and fluffy as some of the bamboo-cotton blends like Daisy House.
-Also, Brooklyn bamboo towels are only available in a couple of colors, grey and off-white.
+Also, Brooklyn Bamboo Towels are only available in a couple of colors, gray and off-white.

-Looking for a good family feeling and an American-made towel, look no further than Bamboosa of South Carolina, recently relocated to Los Angeles, California.
+Looking for a good family feeling and an American-made towel, look no further than Bamboosa of Los Angeles, California, originally from South Carolina.
 This family-owned and operated company is a true pioneer in the bamboo field.
 Since around 2004, they have been committed to providing the most environmentally responsible and ethically produced bamboo products imaginable, while creating jobs and opportunities right here in America.

 Bamboosa’s towels are made from a blend of 80% organic bamboo and 20% recycled polyester.
 They are incredibly soft and absorbent, and so far as we know, the only bamboo towels being manufactured in the USA.

 As a small mom-n-pop enterprise, however, their availability is sometimes rather limited.
-Currently they have a bamboo gym towel and a some bamboo baby towel sets in stock.
+Currently, they have a bamboo gym towel and some bamboo baby towel sets in stock.
 Visit their website to order and to check availability.

 The benefits of bamboo as a textile go on and on.
-It is one of the fastest growing and renewable plants on earth, and its versatility is unparalleled.
-Fabric made from the bamboo plants has also proven to be hypo-allergic, anti-microbial and odor resistant, making it an excellent material for products like t-shirts, socks, underwear, and more.
+It is one of the fastest-growing and renewable plants on earth, and its versatility is unparalleled.
+Fabric made from bamboo plants has also proven to be hypo-allergic, anti-microbial, and odor-resistant, making it an excellent material for products like t-shirts, socks, underwear, and more.